cmorisse/inouk_attachments_storage/README.rst

 inouk_attachments_storage
 =========================

-Technical module to provide tools and mixins.
-It extends the general settings view to include the option to migrate the attachment storage.
-Furthermore it offers a Group and Hierarchy mixin.
+Technical module that extends the general settings view to include the option to migrate the attachment storage.

 Installation / Upgrade